mattdsteele/steele.blue/blog/_posts/2013-12-05-golang-for-broke.markdown

 The Changelog also had a really helpful post outlining Go's [web application ecosystem][goweb].

 Go has an impressive standard library and can serve HTTP easily out of the box, but we decided to apply a framework to provide a little structure.
-We went with [Martini][martini]; a Sinatra-esque library that is less than a month old, in a proud Hack Omah tradition.
+We went with [Martini][martini]; a Sinatra-esque library that is less than a month old, in a proud Hack Omaha tradition.

 Our services ended up with this structure.
 {% highlight go %}